xvdp/Face_Detection_Alignment/README.md

 `tensorflow=1.3.0, python==3.6.10, numpy==1.19.0rc1, matplotlib==3.2.1, opencv==4.2.0, scipy==1.2.3, menpo==0.8.1, menpofit==0.6.1, menpowidgets==0.3.0`
 np.load() and np.expand_dims() in detect_face.py

+Partial removal of menpo.
+Menpo was a nice idea but has weaknesses in that relies on deprecated methods Partial migration to tensorflow >= 1.13: Face Detector works in tf2.2; landmarks require removal of tf.slim for that.

 ## original
 Face Detection and Alignment Tool